WiseExMachina/Uber-Data-Collector/README.md

 Total number of ride requests in future time intervals (e.g., the total requests between 12:00 PM and 1:00 PM, and between 2:00 PM and 3:00 PM).

 Data Sources and Potential Features
-To build this model, you'll need historical ride request data.
-As a driver, this might involve systematic manual data collection or using public data if available (though Uber's data is private, you could simulate patterns).
+To build this model, I'll need historical ride request data.
+As a driver, this involves systematic manual data collection.

 Ride Request Data (Driver Collection):

 Timestamp of each request: Fundamental for calculating rates.

 Request appearance rate: The key variable.
-This could be the number of requests per 10 seconds, 30 seconds, or minute, observed in specific 15-minute windows (e.g., 10:00 AM to 10:15 AM, and 11:00 AM to 11:15 AM).
+This is the time it takes for a new ride request to appear (e.g., 00:31.45), observed in specific 10-minute windows (e.g., 12:00 PM - 12:10 PM, 1:00 PM - 1:10 PM, 2:00 PM - 2:10 PM).

 Temporal Variables: